 Apart from reporting the results of these bias adjustments, we examined whether the primary 4/3-PSM estimate fell within the 95% credible interval of the RoBMA estimate (being based on a more general model).

+This is a conservative, arbitrary threshold.
+Richard, Bond, and Stokes-Zoota (2003) found that the empirical distribution of absolute effect sizes in social psychology is well approximated by a left-sided truncated normal distribution with μ = 0 and σ = 0.55.
+Given this theoretical distribution, ES > 2.0 can be seen as highly deviant, with a cumulative density of just .0003, i.e. representing 0.03% of the distribution.

 The given study also reported another three large effects (1.28, 1.12, and 0.87).
 Although not improbable on their own, they exerted considerable influence on the models, as they were based on samples with large N. These effects were not excluded in this sensitivity analysis.